-Forward-thinking organizations should adopt a liberal Bind/ Rebind process to ensure optimal access paths based on up to date statistics.
-Keeping abreast of data changes and making sure that your programs are optimized for the current state of the data is the best approach.
-This means regular executions of RUNSTATS, RE-ORG, and REBIND.
-If you are worried about rogue access paths, consider investing in a third-party tool that can assist with access path changes management issues.
+Forward-thinking organizations should adopt a liberal approach to REBINDing their applications to ensure optimal access paths based on up to date statistics.
+Keeping DB2 updated on data changes and making sure that your programs are optimized for the current state of the data is the best approach.
+This means regular executions of RUNSTATS, REORG, and REBIND.
+And if you are worried about rogue access paths, consider investing in a third party tool that can assist with access path changes management issues.